Michael Babatunde: Club career

-Babatunde moved to Ukraine at the age of 19, signed by Kryvbas Kryvyi Rih of Ukraine from Heartland of Nigeria.
-He became noted in Ukrainian football after scoring his first goal against FC Chornomorets Odesa, scoring 2 goals at will with the team which lead his club to stay at the Ukrainian Premier League from 2010 to 2013.
-The club eventually went bankrupt.
-In 2012–2013, he set a record for most goals to assist in a calendar year, and has scored 6 goals in total at the Ukrainian Premier League from 2010–2015.
-He later went on a free transfer to Volyn Lutsk.
-Babatunde signed for Dnipro Dnipropetrovsk in August 2015.

 In December 2015, he joined Moroccan club Raja Casablanca.
 On 31 May 2016, Babatunde joined Qatar SC in the Qatar Stars League.
 In 2018, Babatunde returned to Morocco to join Wydad AC.

 International career

 Babatunde is a frequent player in the Nigeria national team, playing for Nigeria in the 2013 FIFA Confederations Cup and the 2014 FIFA World Cup in Brazil.